Skip to content

 How to support WebSocket? permalink

 Use the directive enable_websocket in the location where the WebSocket protocol is needed.
-Make sure the client uses HTTP/1.1 (not HTTP/2) to connect.
+Make sure the client uses HTTP/1.1 (not the other HTTP protocol versions) to connect.
 This directive also sets the read and send timeouts to 21s by default.
 They can be changed using the origin_read_timeout or origin_send_timeout directives.

 What about dynamic content? permalink